RIP-Skillan/Mini-Job-Board/README.md

 ```

 ## 🐞 Known Issues
-  - Manual input of an invalid job ID leads to a 404 — expected behavior
+  - Manual input of an job ID directly in the url leads to a 404 — **expected behavior**
   - No other currently known issues.
 However I do think the UI of the Custom Input dropdown menu could have been done a bit
     differently to imporove readablitly.